ridasuhail2001-cloud/Retail-Sales-Dataset/README.md

 Duplicate Removal: Checked the dataset for duplicate records using Excel's Remove Duplicates tool to ensure data integrity.

-Data Type Correction: Converted the Date, Price Per Unit, and Total Spent columns to their appropriate data types (date and numeric formats).
+Data Type Correction: Converted the Date, Price Per Unit, and Total Spent columns to their appropriate data types.

 Column Header Standardization: Renamed all column headers to lowercase for consistency and ease of reference.